OpenGeoMetadata/opengeometadata.github.io/docs/aboutAardvark.md

 One of the thorniest issues we tackled was how to define item relations.
 We identified four new relationships, redefined two, and added a general, catch-all **Relation** field.
 The value for each field should be the ID (slug) of the related item.

-Currently, GeoBlacklight has an Item Relations widget that displays items identified in the **Source** field.
-We recommend that the application be updated to use the same widget for each of these fields.
-Note that this is additive functionality; the metadata record will still be valid in the current schema, but these relationships will not display in the interface until new development is done.
+GeoBlacklight version 3.4 and earlier has an Item Relations widget that displays items identified in the **Source** field.
+Beginning with version 4, this has been updated to use the same widget for each of these fields

 The new set of relationship elements are: